-Iceland's Laugevagur Trail, also called the Hot Springs Trail, is one of the most beautiful hiking trails in the world.
-The Laugevagur hike leads across the Icelandic highlands to the green south coast.
-I found the tour terrific.
-Chapeau!
+Iceland's Laugavegur Trail, also known as the ‘trail of the hot springs’ or Laugavegurinn, is one of the most beautiful hiking trails in the world.
+The hike leads right through the fascinating Icelandic highlands to the green south coast.
+I found the tour simply magnificent - chapeau!

 Content